Barclays vs Wells Fargo

 Strengths

-• Wells Fargo has physical branches and ATMs in 36 states and Washington, D.C.
+• Wells Fargo has physical branches and ATMs in 36 states and D.C.

-• Wells Fargo's App Store rating is 4.9, higher than Barclays.
+• Wells Fargo's App Store rating is higher at 4.9.

 Potential Drawbacks

-• Wells Fargo has an F BBB rating and is not BBB Accredited.
+• Wells Fargo has a poor BBB rating of F and is not BBB Accredited.

-• Wells Fargo charges a $12 maintenance fee unless a $3,500 balance is maintained.
+• Wells Fargo charges a $12 maintenance fee, waived only with a high balance.

 Compare Barclays' vs Wells Fargo's Savings Accounts